vaisest/caesura/README.md

 Now that you have the hang of the application we can speed things up with the `queue` and `batch` commands.

 The `batch` command handles `verify`, `spectrogram`, `transcode` and `upload` in a single command.
-It can also be pointed at a directory containing torrent files to automatically sort through and pick out suitable sources.

 Run the `queue add` command to search through a directory of torrents and queue them for batch processing:

 > [!NOTE]
-> The `batch` and `queue` commands use a cache file to store progress helping speed up subsequent runs.
+> The `batch` and `queue` commands use the cache directory to store progress helping speed up subsequent runs.
 >
-> Make sure the cache file is in a mounted volume so it's not deleted between runs.
+> Make sure the cache directory is in a mounted volume so it's not deleted between runs.

 ```bash
 docker compose run --rm caesura queue add /path/to/your/torrents